zander1268/Recommendation-Systems/README.md

 ## Business Problem

 ## Data Understanding and Preparation
 Data for this project was pulled from a compiled dataset of Amazon Beauty product reviews and meta data in two seperate JSON files.
-The datasets can be found here (LINK TO SITE).
+The datasets can be found [here](http://jmcauley.ucsd.edu/data/amazon/links.html).
 We utlized the smaller dataset known as 5-core which contained data for products and reviewers with at least 5 entries.

 Our review data contained 198,502 reviews from 22,363 reviewers.
 The reviews spanned across 12,101 unique products.
 Reviews ranged on a scale of 1-5.
 A majority of reviews received an overall review of 5, which could be a limitation to our model.